mosaic-Wlab/mosaic-Wlab.github.io/team/index.md

 {% include section.html dark=true %}

-We work with a wide range of outstanding groups from around the world, and we're always on the lookout for new and unique perspectives.
+Our work is largely collaborative, and we work with a wide range of groups from around the world.
+We're always on the lookout for new and unique perspectives.
 We want to push the frontier of data science and train the next generation of data scientists.

 {%